 Works in Progress

 Kromphardt, Christopher D., and Michael F. Salamone.
 "Trump, Twitter, and Support for the Supreme Court" (title altered).
-Article under review.
+Working paper.

 Salamone, Michael F., and Brenden Higashi.
 "Qualifications and Credibility: Anti-Elitism and Reaction to Judicial Decisions."
 Working paper.